 For information about the COVID-19 vaccine and treatment, please use the drop-downs below:

 (+ opens section, - closes section)

-- As of April 12, the RI Department of Health will start vaccinating people 40+ years of age as well as 16 - 64 with underlying health conditions (view a list of underlying medical conditions).
-Towns are also giving the vacines.
+- The RI Department of Health (RIDOH) is now vaccinating all people 12 years of age and older.
+Towns are also giving the vaccine (see section below for more info).
 Click here for COVID-19 Vaccination Information in Your Community

 - You can make an appointment at state vaccination centers and town vaccination sites posted on the RI Department of Health website, www.vaccinateri.org.